 Fiscal multipliers for dealing with depression

-Government investment is a sensible option for getting the economy out of a period of depression.
+Government investment is a sensible option for bringing the economy out of a depression.
 During the depression, the private sector was reluctant to invest.
-Weak financial profile and cash flow did not allow them to do so.
+Their weak financial profile and cash flow prevented them from doing so.

 The outlook for private investment is also bleak as demand is falling.
 If businesses invest, the market will not necessarily absorb the output from their new capacity.
 Therefore, if they invest, it will only burden their financial profile.